 1. Look For Ways to Reduce Your Event’s Requirements.

-The math is simple: Shorter events cost less with less travel and fewer attendees.
-In a recent Skift study, when asked how they’re responding to the budget squeeze, over 60% of event planners are managing their limited budgets by reducing the requirements of the events.
+The math is simple: shorter events cost less with less travel and fewer attendees.
+In a 2022 Skift study, over 60% of event planners are managing their limited budgets by reducing the requirements of the events.
 This could be reducing a day off the agenda, staying on-site, or selecting a destination closer to your attendees or a lower-cost hotel.

 When asked how they’d respond if their budgets were reduced, survey respondents from American Express’ 2023 Global Meetings & Events Forecast said the first two areas they would cut were off-site optional activities (23%) and the number of nights (20%).
 Those items may change depending on your event’s overall goals, but consider whether rethinking your event’s format, duration, or even location can give you more bang for your buck.
-(As an added bonus, this revamping process can offer a much-needed shakeup to longtime events, forcing event organizers to focus solely on the most important content and connections.)
+This revamping process can offer a much-needed shakeup to longtime events, forcing event organizers to focus solely on the most important content and connections.

 2. Work with Full-Service Vendors and Demand Transparency.